related by the Dold-Kan correspondence

 Both of these have accompanying model structures.
 Interestingly, these two model structures can also be combined to form what’s known as the mixed model structure.

-All of these model structures exist not only on the category of all topological spaces, but also on most nice categories of spaces.
+All of these model structures exist not only on the category of all topological spaces, but also on most convenient categories of topological spaces.
 Using a nice category instead is sometimes important, such as if we want the model structure to be monoidal.

 weak equivalences are the weak homotopy equivalences;

-cofibrations are the “retracts of relative cell complexes.”
-In fact, this situation is quite general.
+This is a cofibrantly generated model category.
 The cofibrations are generated by the set of boundary inclusions for all in the sense that they are the smallest saturated class containing these morphisms.
 As a consequence, of Quillen’s small object argument, all cofibrations have the form described above, where a relative cell complex is a transfinite composite of pushouts of coproducts of these generating maps.

 A second model structure has